Zhenhang-Li/GlyphOnly/README.md

 - [ ] Release inference code and checkpoints
 - [ ] Release training code
 - [ ] Release training dataset and test dataset
+- [ ] I will open-source it as soon as possible.
+If you need anything, feel free to contact me at lizhenhang0506@gmail.com.
+I will provide the unorganized code and datasets.

 ## Datasets
 A better background image for generating scene text images is available at [Google Drive](https://drive.google.com/drive/folders/1WD3tHFXW3Rls6OQIIs8WcngFU-ZPN49s?usp=sharing).